zqhZY/_rasa_chatbot/README.md

-# Code of this project has been deleted, because it will be used for product.
-Welcome to disscuss or get the start code in Email if you are interested.

 # rasa_chatbot
 A Chinese task oriented chatbot in  IVR(Interactive Voice Response) domain， Implement by rasa nlu and rasa core.
 This is a demo with toy dataset.